 - fresh cracked pepper

-For more dinner ideas and pairings for Red Baron pizza, visit the social hub HERE for sharing “mom stories” (because we can all relate) and a personality quiz for “What’s Your Baroness Patch”.
-Be sure to grab your Ibotta offer HERE too.
+For more dinner ideas with Red Baron pizza, visit the social hub HERE.
 And leave me a comment!
 What is your tip to make weeknight dinner easy?